erezgeva/libptpmgmt/doc/HOWTO_doc_code.md

     void property; /**< description */
     ```

- 1. Each header file starts with:
+ 1. Each source file starts with:
     * The licence and copyright using SPDX IDs; our project uses LGPL 3 or later for all library source code.
     *  empty `@file` that starts the block
     *  `@brief` - one line sentence describing this header